 Two Popes (2019)

 This should have been called Two Popes Go To Confession.
 This is an ok lil cheesy drama about the old pope and the new pope.
 It's basically two actors actoring.
 Is this what they call a chamber piece?
 If you dig two characters talking to each other for two hours you might like this.
 Pope Francis (Jonathan Pryce) describes some of his bad deeds while they both do confession on one another but Pope Benedict (Anthony Hopkins) seems to get off scot-free as his confession is muffled out in the sound design.
-I wanted to know more about his Nazi background.
+I wanted to know more about his evil Nazi background.
 I like my catholic films with a bit more sex and violence than this I'm afraid.
-Two Popes won't be topping the catholic film charts because how can you beat the all time masterpiece The Passion Of The Christ (2004)?
+Two Popes won't be topping the catholic film charts anytime soon because how can you beat the all time masterpiece The Passion Of The Christ (2004)?